Employers’ Liability Certificate: What you need to know

-An employers’ liability certificate is a document that is provided by your insurer when you take out a policy to prove that your business holds valid employers’ liability insurance.
-It outlines the details of your policy, including what level of cover you have.
+An employers’ liability certificate is a document that is provided by your insurer when you take out a policy.
+It is used to prove that your business holds valid employers’ liability insurance.
+The certificate outlines the details of your policy, including what level of cover you have.
 Displaying evidence of this cover is a legal requirement for all UK employers.

-You can exhibit the certificate somewhere like a hallway or staff room, as long as everyone in the business has access to at some point or another.
-You may wish to place it alongside other documents that you’re also obliged to have on display in the workplace, such as your public liability certificate, health and fire safety certificates, and a list of trained first-aiders in the building.
+You can exhibit your employers’ liability certificate somewhere like a hallway or staff room, as long as everyone in the business can access it.
+You may wish to place it alongside other documents you have on display in the workplace, such as:

-How long do you need to keep your insurance certificate?
+How long do you need to keep your employers’ liability insurance certificate?